raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Now you have sensed a colour and used it in your program, and your code is ready for submission!
 You can save and submit your program using the form at the bottom of the code editor.

-However, you may wish to add more images to your project, or make it come to life with animation!
+However, you may wish to add more images to your project, or make it come to life with animation.
 </p>

 ## Animate your project (Optional)

 The Astro Pi Mission Zero program is allowed to run for up to 30 seconds.
-You can use this time to create a moving animation on your LED matrix by switching back and forth between two different images!
+You can use this time to create a moving animation on your LED matrix by switching back and forth between two different images.

-Your code will use a `for` loop to run 14 times.
+The following code will use a `for` loop to run 14 times.
 Because each loop takes 2 seconds (1 second per image frame), running it 14 times keeps your animation safely under the 30-second limit.

 --- task ---

 **Add** a second image right below your `sense.set_pixels(image)` line of code.
-Give it the variable name `image2` and shift a few pixels over to make your animation frame look different.
+Give it the variable name `image2` and change a few pixels to make your animation frame look different.
 Then add a short pause after it.

 --- code ---
 ---